|Theme:||Taking action against prejudice|

 - This activity introduces students to appropriate strategies for dealing with unfair situations.
 These strategies need to be revisited throughout the year.

-- This activity is adapted from the mandatory NSW DET 1997 Child Protection Education Curriculum materials, that continues the NO GO TELL program of earlier curriculum materials.
+- This activity is adapted from the mandatory NSW DET 1997 Child Protection Education [PDF] Curriculum materials, that continues the NO GO TELL program of earlier curriculum materials.

 - If Kindergarten has not completed the program, this activity may need to be expanded with more discussion of safety networks.